wthorp/gosh/README.md

 # GoSh

-GoSh makes it easy to write command-running scripts from Go code
+GoSh makes it easy to write command-running scripts from Go code:

-### Goals:
  - author multiline, easy to write, command-running scripts from Go code
- - allow multiple scripts to be exist in the same file, similar to make
+ - invoke different scripts from the same file, similar to Make
- - allow scripts to run concurrently without working directory concerns
+ - run scripts concurrently without working directory or environment contention

 ## Using GoSh Scripts